Vertiigor/Snake/README.md

 # Snake

-This is my small project for the implementation of the Snake game in C # using the SFML.Net library.
+This is my small project for the implementation of the Snake game in C# using the `CSFML` library.

 I am still trying to improve my skills :)

 # Addition of a task

-For more interest, I decided to complicate the initial task of writing the game: write my own UI and scene manager for it.
+For more interest, I decided to complicate the initial task of writing the game: `write my own UI and scene manager for it`.
 It seems to me that the task has been completed :)

 # Game